 One of the most underrated sea tracks in the Motu Sea Track on the east coast.
 After delving down a narrow bush road, you’ll come to the start of the trail taking you through dense coastal forest until you emerge on the clifftops.
 Walk a little further and you’ll come to a cliff with a huge hole weathered through the middle looking out across a sweeping reef.
 There is even a sketchy-looking rung ladder down the cliff to the reef below.
 It’s one of our favourite sea tracks on the east coast.

 Location: Signposted between Liku and Lakepa on the coastal side of the road, east coast of Niue.
 The Motu Sea Track is a little closer to Lakepa than to Liku.

 2. Vinivini Bike Trail

 All five of Niue’s official bike tracks will take you to places few visitors get to see.
 However, the Vinivini Bike Trail, also known as Bike Track 5, is arguably the most “off the beaten” track taking you through the protected forest of the Huvalu Forest Conservation Area.
-The loop track is about 13.5km (8.4 miles), taking about three hours to hike and about one hour to cycle.
-Learn more in The Best Bike Trails in Niue and 10 Best Hikes in Niue.
+The loop track is about 13.5 km (8.4 mi), taking about three hours to hike and about one hour to cycle.
+Learn more in The 5 Best Bike Trails in Niue and 10 Best Hikes in Niue.